Code coverage for a Qt application

 Note: The general recipe for instrumentation of Qt programs is in the section Qt Framework.

 The Qt framework can be downloaded directly from Qt for Developers.
-For Qt 6, this example requires the installation of the Qt 5 Compatibility Module.
+This example needs Qt 5.15 or later.
+For Qt 6, the Qt 5 Compatibility Module must be installed too.

 Location of the example